marcoverl/CVUserGuide/source/AdminVMs-nocontext.rst

 Flavors
 -------
+.. _Flavors:

-As shown in ?, when an instance has to be created it is necessary to specify the flavor to be used for this VM.
+As shown in :ref:`Creating Virtual Machines<creatingvms>`, when an instance has to be created it is necessary to specify the flavor to be used for this VM.

 Flavors define the virtual machine size such as: